45 years of the Divorce Reform Act 1969

 The Divorce Reform Act 1969 made divorce, and arguably marriage, into what it is today.
 Unhappy couples are able to live separate independent happy lives free of scandal and shame.
 Divorce is no longer a rarity with around half of all marriages ending in divorce.

 If your relationship has come to an end, Slater and Gordon Lawyers can advise you on the many ways to address divorce without unnecessary confrontation.
-We offer mediation services to help make the separation as easy as can be for you and your family.
+We offer to help make the separation as easy as can be for you and your family.